slamice/wri/hipsters/chapter03.md

 "..."

+""

+The words were mostly recollections though.
+How long had it been since we heard that song, and omg it's in a zine now.
 After the party we settled in a playground.

-""
+We took turns slumping in swings, climbing the jungle gym nonchalantly.

+At one point it was Andrew, Anaj, Remy, myself, Sarah and Ryan.
+After a show we wondered apathetically.

+Anaj opened, "Hey, do you ever wonder--"

 Later we lived with them, Anaj and Remy.
 They turned out to be intensely disturbed.
 They chain smoked incessantly.
 Their cat coughed on me.